 - Remove the three bolts on top of the plate with the hydraulic lines.
 This is also known as the manifold plate.

 - Pull up the manifold plate, then pull the hydraulic lines out one by one until all of them are removed.
-Hydraulic lines completely disconnected.
+Hydraulic lines are completely disconnected.

 - Connect all the hydraulic lines and tighten the three aluminum bolts.
 Don’t overtighten the bolts.
 These are aluminum bolts and can easily strip.
 It is not the pressure from the plate that prevents fluid leaks.
 The O rings are present at the tip of each line.